Small Farms, Big Ambitions

 The Sol de la Mañana Programme

-The producers in Bolinda are all part of Sol de la Mañana (Spanish for "morning sun") – Bolivia's first producer mentoring programme.
+The producers in Bolinda are all part of Sol de la Mañana (Spanish for "morning sun") – Bolivia's first producer mentoring programme, and one of the most significant interventions in the country's coffee industry in recent decades.
 It was established by the Rodriguez family in 2014, when a group of neighbouring farmers approached them asking for help.

 Processing at Buena Vista

-When cherry arrives at the mill, every sack is unloaded and checked.
-A sample is taken, along with detailed information about the delivery – farm, producer, elevation, varietal – which allows each lot to be tracked and quality results fed back.
+When cherry arrives at the mill each evening, every sack is unloaded and checked.
+A sample is taken alongside detailed information about the delivery – farm, producer, elevation, varietal – which allows each lot to be tracked and quality results fed back to the producer.
 This feedback loop is crucial.
-It helps producers understand what's working and where they can improve.
+It helps farmers understand what's working and where they can improve.

-It's not guesswork.
-The Buena Vista mill has an onsite laboratory and a resident microbiologist.
-Samples are taken and measured daily to monitor fermentation, adjusting conditions as needed.
-When you're working with cherries from dozens of smallholders, this level of control is what makes the difference between a good blended lot and an exceptional one.
+A full harvest at Buena Vista generates around 3,000 unique lots, each treated separately before being combined or marketed as microlots.
+When you're working with cherry from dozens of smallholders, this granular level of control is what makes the difference between a good blended lot and an exceptional one.

 Why Bolivia Matters

 Bolivia has near-perfect conditions for growing exceptional Arabica – high altitudes, nutrient-rich soils, and microclimates that slow cherry maturation and concentrate sugars in the fruit.
 But the country's coffee industry has faced serious challenges.
-Production peaked in the early 1990s at around 150,000 bags annually; by 2020, that number had fallen to just 22,000 bags.
-Coffee here competes with coca cultivation, and the infrastructure challenges of being landlocked (every bag must cross into Chile or Peru to reach a port) have made exporting difficult.
+Production peaked in the early 1990s at around 150,000 bags annually; by 2020 that number had fallen to just 22,000.
+Coffee here competes with coca cultivation, and the infrastructure challenges of being landlocked – every bag must cross the Andes at over 4,000 metres and reach the port of Arica on Chile's coast – have made exporting difficult and expensive.

 Programmes like Sol de la Mañana are genuinely saving Bolivian coffee culture.
 As Pedro Pablo Rodriguez has put it: "If we did not take action, Bolivian coffee would have slowly disappeared."
-The work happening in communities like Bolinda – small farms, multiple picking passes, careful processing – is proof that quality and sustainability can go hand in hand.
+The work happening in communities like Bolinda – small farms, multiple picking passes, oenologist-guided fermentation – is proof that quality and sustainability can go hand in hand, even at the very edges of what's logistically possible.

 Details